zmilla93/SlimTrade/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for a new feature
+about: Suggest an idea to enhance SlimTrade in the future!
 title: ''
-labels: ''
+labels: feature request
 assignees: ''

 ---